State of the Race: How Battleground Polls See Trump-Harris

-As Election Day approaches Nov.
-5, the presidential race between Republican Donald Trump and Democrat Kamala Harris couldn't be closer.
+With Election Day a week away, the presidential race between Republican Donald Trump and Democrat Kamala Harris couldn't be closer.

 Most political analysts believe seven battleground states — Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin — will decide who occupies the White House the next four years.